 As taught in nail tech courses, part of a manicurist's duty is to advise clients on how to care for their acrylic nails.
 Nail tech students may also learn how to apply other types of artificial nails.
 Manicurists must also learn how to care for their equipment and keep their workstation and tools clean.

-After graduating from a nail tech program in beauty school, you must take your state board written and practical exams in order to earn the cosmetology license in your trade.
+After graduating from a nail technician program in beauty school, you must take your state board written and practical exams in order to earn the cosmetology license in your trade.
 The written exam for the state boards in nail design is a multiple-choice test encompassing topics like sanitation, artificial nail application and nail polish design.
 Your instructors may provide you with practice tests, and there are a number of online resources where you can order them.

 Depending on the state where you reside and plan to work as a nail technician, you perform the practical exam on either a live model or mannequin.
 Students are graded by a proctor, and he or she will evaluate based on techniques learned in school.